 At the airport, customers benefit from priority check-in, bag tagging and priority boarding.
 The baggage allowance is 35kg which is an increase in the standard economy allowance, but most other airlines offer two bags at 23kg each which is worth noting if luggage allowance is important to you.

 As well as a 38” seat pitch and footrest, Virgin offers the widest seat at an impressive 21” and they also offer a dedicated cabin and cabin crew so you get a lot more attention than in economy.

-Food and drinks are all free and you’ll enjoy an enhanced menu served on china with stainless steel cutlery (which makes a surprisingly big difference!) plus you are offered sparkling wine on boarding which is a great touch.
+Food and drinks are all free and you’ll enjoy an enhanced menu served on china with stainless steel cutlery (which makes a surprisingly big difference!) plus you are offered sparkling wine on board which is a great touch.
 On the newer 787’s there is a ‘Wonderwall’ near the galley where you can go and help yourself to snacks and drinks whenever you want to.

-At the airport, you’ll benefit from dedicated check-in desks, an additional baggage allowance (2 checked-in bags up to 23kg each) and priority boarding after Upper Class customers.
+At the airport, you’ll benefit from dedicated check-in desks, an additional baggage allowance (2 checked-in bags up to 23kg each) and priority boarding after Upper-Class customers.

 Air New Zealand

 Air New Zealand were given the accolade of Best Premium Economy 2017 in the TripAdvisor Travellers Choice Awards, so what makes them so good?